indieweb/wordpress-indieauth/readme.md

 IndieAuth was developed as part of the [Indie Web movement](http://indieweb.org/why) to take back control of your online identity.

-### How is this different from OpenID? ###
+### How is Web Sign In different from OpenID? ###

-The goals of OpenID and IndieAuth are similar.
+The goals of OpenID and Web Sign In are similar.
 Both encourage you to sign in to a website using your own domain name.
 However, OpenID has failed to gain wide adoption, at least in part due to the complexities of the protocol.

-### How is this different from OAuth? ###
+### How is IndieAuth different from OAuth? ###

 IndieAuth was built on top of the OAuth 2.0 Framework and differs in that users and clients are represented by URLs.
 Clients can verify the identity of a user and obtain an OAuth 2.0 Bearer token that can be used to access user resources..